kaBeech/tensort/README.md

     0.8% <- [3,2,1]

 In these cases, 86% of the time the Top Bit was in the correct position.
-Notably the least likely outcome is a reverse-sorted Byte and the other possible incorrect outcomes are in approximately even distribution with each other.
+The least likely outcome is a reverse-sorted Byte and the other possible incorrect outcomes are in approximately even distribution with each other.

 #### Supersort Adjudication